benaryorg/md.js/demo/index.md

 # What is this Website?

-This website is simply a Markdown file and some JavaScript and a line of PHP.
+This website is a demonstration of [_md.js_](//github.com/benaryorg/md.js) and consists of some JavaScript a line of PHP and Markdown.

 # What makes it so great?